Market Engineering Helps You Accelerate the Acceptance of Your New Technology, Product, or Innovation

-Market Engineering amplifies and clarifies these two theories of change.
-Instead of focusing on persuading individuals to change, it sees change as being primarily about the evolution of both products and people, so that products become a better fit for the changing needs of individuals and groups.
+Instead of trying to persuade individuals to change, market engineering is primarily about the evolution of both products and business activities, so that commercial transactions with customers become a better fit for the changing needs of both individuals and groups.

 Evolution is a key principle in Market Engineering.
 The success of a new product depends on how well it evolves to meet the needs of more and more demanding and risk-averse individuals in a population.
 And the benefits to society depend on how people change their behavior to accommodate and integrate the use of a new product.